day8/re-frame/docs/EPs/001-CaptureHandlerMetadata.md

   - when re-frame becomes less of a framework and more of a library, handlers might need be "grouped" into "packages".
 So "package" information about handlers need to be supplied and retained.
-  - Tooling support - we'd like `re-frame-10x` to actively help programmers when they are learning a new code base.
+  - Tooling support - we'd like `re-frame-10x` to actively help programmers when they are learning a new codebase.
 That's one of [the four stated goals](https://github.com/day8/re-frame-10x#helps-me-how).
     Ideally, re-frame would be capable of providing tooling with "a complete inventory" of an app's handlers, along with useful metadata on each handles.
 When an event is processed, the audit trail of